openstack/openstack-ansible/doc/source/index.rst

 Documentation for each of the following releases is available.

-Newton (unreleased)
+Ocata (unreleased)
 ~~~~~~~~~~~~~~~~~~~

-OpenStack-Ansible Newton is currently in development.
+OpenStack-Ansible Ocata is currently in development.
 The
-`Newton Series Timeline`_ and `Newton Series Release Notes`_ are available for
+`Ocata Series Timeline`_ and `Ocata Series Release Notes`_ are available for
 review.

 .. toctree::